jsx-eslint/eslint-plugin-jsx-a11y/README.md

 - [aria-proptypes](docs/rules/aria-proptypes.md): Enforce ARIA state and property values are valid.
 - [aria-role](docs/rules/aria-role.md): Enforce that elements with ARIA roles must use a valid, non-abstract ARIA role.
 - [aria-unsupported-elements](docs/rules/aria-unsupported-elements.md): Enforce that elements that do not support ARIA roles, states, and properties do not have those attributes.
+- [click-events-have-key-events](docs/rules/click-events-have-key-events.md): Enforce a clickable non-interactive element has at least one keyboard event listener.
 - [heading-has-content](docs/rules/heading-has-content.md): Enforce heading (`h1`, `h2`, etc) elements contain accessible content.
 - [href-no-hash](docs/rules/href-no-hash.md): Enforce an anchor element's `href` prop value is not just `#`.
 - [html-has-lang](docs/rules/html-has-lang.md): Enforce `<html>` element has `lang` prop.